lallaw8809/C-/Class/README.md

     public void function(int x) {}
 }
 ```
+virtual and override keywords are used to overide the base class.

-Virtual: This means that the method with the virtual will be overridden.
+virtual: This means that the method is virtual and it will be overridden in the drived class. virtual is used in the abse class and override is used in the drived class.
-override: It is used to override the method in the drived class of the base class
+override: It is used to override the method in the drived class of the base class.

+### method hiding (new keyword is used)
+In the method hiding a base class reference variable pointing to a child class object, will invole the hidden method in the abse class.

+`polymorphism.cs` Sample code shows that how to use the polymorphism (method overloading, method overriding and method hiding).

 # Prperties